JustinMountain/ruby_programming/chess_v2/README.md

+2021-08-15
+- Added method to return board state to GameBoard

 2021-08-14
 - Piece and piece_spec established
 - GameBoard has a method to update the location of a piece in the player hash